republik/plattform/src/components/ShareImage/docs.md

 `<ShareImagePreview />` renders an in-browser preview of the share image.
 Say hello to dynamically generated images for social media.

-Current props are supported:
+This component supports the following props:

 - `text`
 - `fontSize`
 - `format`: see `<ShareImageGenerator />` docs for a detailed run-through of the supported formats
 - `inverted`: boolean.
 White background/colored text vs colored background/white text.
 - `textPosition`: `top`, `center` or `bottom`.
-- `placeholderText`: used in conjunction with the generator
-- `socialKey`: either `twitter` or `facebook`.
-Used in conjunction with the generator and required by `embedPreview`.
-- `embedPreview`: add styles specific to social media platform.
+- `preview`: either boolean, `twitter`, or `facebook`.
+Scales down the image for preview purposes.
+Add styles specific to social media platform.

 ```react
 <ShareImagePreview